firojalam/COVID-19-tweets-for-check-worthiness/README.md

 1. Please go to any of the the following links
   * [English](https://micromappers.qcri.org/project/covid19-tweet-labelling/)
   * [Arabic](https://micromappers.qcri.org/project/covid19-arabic-tweet-labelling/) <br/>
 Then, either click ***Start Contributing Now*** or ***Contribute***.
-This will lead to annotation instructions page.
-Please scroll down and click ***Start contributing***.
+This will lead to a page with annotation instructions.
+Please, scroll down and click ***Start contributing***.
 2. You can now start annotating.

-An example of the annotation page is as follows:
+An example of the annotation page looks as follows:
 ![Example](etc/screenshot_example.png?raw=true "Annotation example")

 ## Questions with the Associated Labels
-Below is the list of the questions and labels.
+Below is the list of the questions and the possible labels (answers).
+See the paper below or the above micromappers links for detailed definition of the annotation guidelines.

 **1. Does the tweet contain a verifiable factual claim?** <br/>
 *Labels:*
 * *YES:* if it contains a verifiable factual claim;
 * *NO:* if it does not contain a verifiable factual claim;
 * *Don’t know or can’t judge:* the content of the tweet does not have enough information to make a judgment.
-It is rec- ommended to categorize the tweet using this label when the content of the tweet is not un- derstandable at all.
-For example, it uses a language (i.e., non-English) or references that it is difficult to understand;
+It is recommended to categorize the tweet using this label when the content of the tweet is not understandable at all.
+For example, it uses a language (i.e., non-English) or references that are difficult to understand;

 **2. To what extent does the tweet appear to contain false information?** <br/>
 *Labels:*